yongjinkim49/carbon-credit-NFT/README.md

 <p><font size="3">

-Our solution is to challenge the existing market players and eliminate intermediaries.
+To summarzie our solution is to challenge the existing market players and eliminate intermediaries.
 This is done by the creation of a decentralized marketplace as demonstrated above.
 With this project, we have the current protocol players:
   - The farmers/ landowners will have a go-to protocol to present their lots
   - A decentralized autonomous organizations (DAO) will be formed by set of auditors in order to present, find, propose, and vote for lots
   - Pollutors are the actual end-users who will demand/ buy carbon credits as fractions of NFTs